firebird-finance/firebird-docs/docs/products/value-vaults.md

 The auto-pilot nature of our vSafes makes it so they’re very simple to use as no maintenance is required by the investors to increase their underlying asset size and value over time.

-Access our vSafe page from https://bsc.valuedefi.io/#/vsafe
+Access our vSafes from https://bsc.valuedefi.io/#/vsafe

 ![Separator](../img/seperator.png)

 **KEY FEATURES**
    1. _Auto-compound:_

-This saves you time, effort, gas and it ensures it gives you peace of mine that your maximizing your investment.
-To be clear, the LP count will not increase through auto-compound.
-It is the dollar value of the LP that will increase which means when you remove the liquidity, you will get a lot more tokens than what you had previously deposited.
+This feature saves you time, effort, gas and it also gives you the peace of mine that you are maximizing your investment.
+Auto-compounding does not simply increase your LP count over time.
+Instead, it is the dollar value of the LP that increases over time so when you remove the liquidity from the pool, you will get a lot more tokens than what you had previously deposited.

    2. _Multiple strategies:_